Mid-Year Climbing Safety Standards Updates

 • In case of an emergency, a pre-determined return route must be established.

-• Procedures must be in place to ensure accountability for all shells and coaches and athletes on the water at any given time, in case of an emergency.
+• Procedures must be in place to ensure accountability for all shells and Coaches and students on the water at any given time, in case of an emergency.

 Supervision